Andy Beshear: Political positions

-Beshear is a Democrat.
-With an overwhelmingly Republican Kentucky legislature, Stephen Voss, a political scientist at the University of Kentucky, observed: "The Republicans have a supermajority.
-If they can remain unified, they don't have to play ball with this governor at all."
+Beshear has been called a moderate Democrat.

 Abortion

-Beshear supports access to abortion and Roe v.
-Wade.
+Beshear supports access to abortion.
 One month after he took office as governor, his administration gave Planned Parenthood permission to provide abortions at its Louisville clinic, making it the second facility in Kentucky to offer abortions.
 In April 2020, Beshear vetoed a bill that would have allowed Attorney General Daniel Cameron to suspend abortions during the COVID-19 pandemic and exercise more power regulating clinics that offer abortions.
-He was endorsed by NARAL Pro-Choice America, an abortion rights group, and is supported by Planned Parenthood.
+He was endorsed by Reproductive Freedom for All, an abortion-rights group, and is supported by Planned Parenthood.

-In 2021, Beshear allowed a born-alive bill to become law without his signature, requiring doctors to provide medical care for any infant born alive, including those born alive thanks to a failed abortion procedure.
+In 2021, Beshear allowed a born-alive bill to become law without his signature, requiring doctors to provide medical care for any infant born alive, including those born alive due to a failed abortion procedure.